jesrodriguez0816/SyriaTelCustChurn/README.md

 SyriaTel would save the most money by prioritizing the retention of current customers over the aquisition of new customers.

 In statistics, a type I error is a false-positive result, meaning that a null hypothesis is rejected when it is actually true.
-A  type II error is  a false-negative result, meaning that a null hypothesis is rejected when it is actually true.
+A  type II error is  a false-negative result, meaning that a null hypothesis is not rejected when it is actually false.

 For this project, incorrectly classifying a false-negative (type II error) would be worse than incorrectly classifying a false-positive.
 A false negative would mean that the reality of a customer canceling would have been overlooked.